 APISIX supports writing plugins in Lua.
-This type of plugins will be executed inside APISIX.
-Sometimes you want to develop plugin in other languages, so APISIX provides sidecars that loading your plugins and run them when the requests hit APISIX.
+This type of plugin will be executed inside APISIX.
+Sometimes you want to develop plugins in other languages, so APISIX provides sidecars that load your plugins and run them when the requests hit APISIX.
 These sidecars are called plugin runners and your plugins are called external plugins.

 When you configure a plugin runner in APISIX, APISIX will run the plugin runner as a subprocess.
 The process will belong to the same user of the APISIX process.
 When we restart or reload APISIX, the plugin runner will be restarted too.